Surgery News

 May we gently remind our patients that we cannot take any prescription orders over the phone.
 There are a small number of patients with authorisation to call in their requests otherwise we ask you to use one of the following methods:

-In all cases you must allow 5 working days between requesting your medication and collecting it from your nominated pharmacy.
+In all cases you must allow at least 5 working days between requesting your medication and collecting it from your nominated pharmacy.

 We appreciate your understanding and cooperation on this.